mbahvw/kit-katacoda-scenarios/kubectl-advance/step5.md

-To dump pods' logs into the standard output, use the `kubectl logs POD_NAME`
+To dump logs from a specified pod or container into the standard output, use the `kubectl logs POD_NAME`

 Let's switch to the kube-system namespace and access some logs: